How to use demographic segmentation to target your audience and improve your marketing strategy.

 Marketers speak to their target audience using messages that appeal to their specific demographic segments.
 Having a strong understanding of their demographic segments will allow marketers to create key messaging content that speaks to their target audiences and forms the basis of their marketing strategy.

 Over 95% of new product launches fail.
-Companies who use demographics to define their target market and create consistent messaging have a greater chance of survival.
+Companies that use demographics to define their target market and create consistent messaging have a greater chance of survival.

-US advertisers spend over $250 billion to get our attention.
-Companies like Amazon, Proctor and Gamble, and Walt Disney (three of the biggest advertisers) want to make sure they advertise to the right people.
+U.S. advertisers spend over $250 billion to get our attention.
+Companies like Amazon, Procter & Gamble, and Walt Disney (three of the biggest advertisers) want to make sure they advertise to the right people.

-For instance, the Walt Disney Company might appear to target children, but they target the entire family, including children, tweens, teens, and adults.
+For instance, the Walt Disney Company might appear to target children, but it targets the entire family, including children, tweens, teens, and adults.
 “You’re dead if you aim only for kids.
 Adults are only kids grown up, anyway," said Walt Disney.

-Surveys can be used to identify specific demographic groups and understand how much they will pay and how frequently they would buy your product.
+Surveys can be used to identify specific demographic groups and understand their purchasing behavior, including how much they will pay and how frequently they will buy your product.

-Companies with existing products frequently use surveys to see how their customer buying behaviors change or identify new market trends.
-Looking at this survey data across different demographic segments helps companies invest their resources in the right products and target the right audience segments.
+Companies with existing products frequently use surveys to see how their customers’ buying behaviors change or identify new market trends.
+By analyzing survey data across different demographic segments, companies can invest their resources in the right products and target the right audience segments.

 SurveyMonkey Consumer Segmentation makes it easy to identify the right target and improve marketing effectiveness.